-\ltj@kcati (attribute) Where i is a natural number which is less than 7.
+\ltj@kcat i (attribute) Where i is a natural number which is less than 7.
 These 7 attributes store bit vectors indicating which character block is regarded as a block of JAchars.

-Furthermore, LuaTeX-ja uses several user-defined whatsit nodes for inrernal processing.
-All those nodes store a natural number (hence the node's type is 100).
+Furthermore, LuaTeX-ja uses several user-defined whatsit nodes for internal processing.
+All those nodes store a natural number (hence its type is 100).
 Their user_id (used for distinguish user-defined whatsits) are allocated by luatexbase.newuserwhatsitid.